LamaAni/meta-prep/system_design/questions/chat.md

 1. Traffic - 1Gb/second in, max 5Tb/s out (if updated every second).
 1. Storage - 5TB/day, or 1.3 PT per year.

+## Hotspots

+Since some grps may have many users, we would expect that many users may pull the grp data from the database, for this it would be better to implement some cache system - we care about eventual consistency and therefore would be ok in the case of a hotspot taking more time to update.

+## Comm methods

+Since we are looking for the user to be notified on changes, we should consider the method the api notifies this user, when a user registers to a notification service, the user can keep the connection alive and wait for the notification to respond.
+In this case, the notification service must use something like a websocket to do so.

+We would therefore need the user to connect directly to the notification service and get notification by that channel.
+(The api should be stateless).

+That would mean that the user update queue, would require the notification service to know which server will update each user+channel.
+Which can be done by the worker.

 ## Load

 We have 3 load locations,